 The Head Teacher is responsible for ensuring that all plant and equipment are appropriate for school use and are inspected following manufacturer guidance.
-A maintenance regime will be undertaken by Hillstar and monitored by the Head Teacher to ensure all requirements are met.
+A service level agreement is in place with the local authority.

 Procedures

 For ensuring involvement of all members of the school community involve: